MeerKatDev/record-program-with-multisig/program/README.md

 # Record

-On-chain program for writing arbitrary data to an account, authorized by an owner of the account.
+On-chain program for writing arbitrary data to an account, authorized by a collective of signers via multisig.

 ## Audit